chrismac1210/comcastkeystone/README.md

 OpenStack web Dashboard or the command line tools.
 The user names for those accounts must match the user's LDAP user name.

-### RPM Install
+### Install
-Note that this RPM will be installed alongside the OpenStack Keystone RPM.
+Note that this module will be installed alongside the OpenStack Keystone module.
 It is not a replacement.

 ### Keystone configuration
 Configuration is accomplished by altering values in the Keystone configuration file.
 This file is